luke185/CP3407_MyClean/iteration_1.md

 ### + Assumptions

 -  User profiles and company listing will be created first

-## Description

->   V1: Week / Chapter 1
-- As a customer, I want to easily search for and book a cleaning service through the website, so I can quickly find a reliable cleaner that fits my schedule
-- I should be able to select a service in the listing, and book from their listing page

 ## Tasks
 >   V1: Week / Chapter 3